zmasmoud/Predicting-Future-Deep-Tech/README.md

 ## 🛠 Requirements

 To run the notebooks locally, install the required packages in the requirements file in your Colab environment or in a vritual environment if running in conda for instance.
-API keys are needed to use the different APIs: HF API, OpenAI API and Exa API
+API keys are needed to use the different APIs: HF API, OpenAI API and Exa API.